 Burg Mark, Medieval castle ruins in Hamm, Germany

-The castle was the seat of the Counts of Mark from its origins, representing their power in the region.
-After 1391, the counts relocated their seat to the lower Rhine when their territories merged with the County of Cleve.
+The castle served as the seat of the Counts of Mark from around the 12th century, a family that gradually extended their power across a wide part of what is now Westphalia.
+After 1391, the counts moved their main residence to the lower Rhine following a merger with the County of Cleve, and the castle lost its political role.

 The place is named after the Counts of Mark, whose rule shaped the region for centuries.
 Today, information panels at the site remind visitors of its former importance to local history.